bmramyabm/Login-on-Android-with-FirebaseUI/README.md

 Implementing Login on Android with FirebaseUI
 =========================

-This repository contains the final code for the Login Codelab.
+This is part of Android Kotlin developer Course which implements Login on android with Fire BaseUI.

 License
 -------